 The Angus Barn Kids Menu

 Your kids might be tempted to avoid the kid’s menu.
-They may be tempted by the size of the main menu but have them avoid it.
+They may be drawn by the size of the main menu, but have them avoid it.

 Not ordering from the kid’s menu would be a mistake!

-While the kid’s menu does not have elaborate and pricey items, but it does come with a trip to the ice cream bar that is inside the kitchen.
+While the kid’s menu does not have elaborate and pricey items, it does come with a trip to the ice cream bar inside the kitchen.

-The kids get to go into the working kitchen and create their own ice cream Sunday with all the bells and whistles.
+The kids enter the working kitchen and create their ice cream on Sunday with all the bells and whistles.

 As you can imagine, this experience is something the kids all love!